 In my time there went a woman begging about this Cittie, who had a Coffin carried with her, and oftentimes she fell into those Hystericall fits, and would lye so long in them, nothing differing from a dead carkasse, till the wonted time of her reviving.
-Hence it may * be came the Proverbe, Thou … Continue reading When Nurses Can’t Call a Doctor
+Hence it may * be came the Proverbe, Thou … Continue reading Nurses Not Calling Doctors

 Learning to Die